latyd/siRNA-Effectiveness-ML/README.md

 # siRNA-Effectiveness-ML
-This project performs binary classification on a dataset (data.csv) using Logistic Regression and Random Forest classifiers.
+This project performs binary classification on a dataset obtained from (Kaggle)[https://www.kaggle.com/datasets/livtoft/sirna-activity/data] using Logistic Regression and Random Forest classifiers.
 ## Requirements
 Install the required Python packages using pip: